-675. Seminar: Terrorism and Industrial Espionage (5).
+110 Auburn University at Montgomery 675.
+Seminar: Terrorism and Industrial Espionage (5).
 This course will focus upon industrial espionage, terroristic groups, and methods of subversion which operate against modern industry.
 Emphasis will be placed upon methods the security administrator may employ to counter these threats to business security.
 678. Procedural Law (5).

-This course will be directed towards the study of the substantive and procedural matters concerning the administrative justice system to include code and standards, benefit claimants, regulated groups, court decisions and civil rights.
-Constitutional questions, factual issues, statutory problems and procedural matters at both the state and federal levels will be considered.
+This course will be directed towards the study of the substantive and procedural matters concerning the administrative justice sys- tem, including code and standards, benefit claimants, regulated groups, court decisions, and civil rights.
+Constitutional questions, factual issues, statutory problems, and procedural matters at both the state and federal levels will be considered.
+680. Paralegalism/Legal Ethics (5).
+Survey of the occupational field of the Legal Assistant concerning such matters as ethics, law office management, legal research, law libraries, office equipment, and career opportunities.

-680. Paralegalism (5).

-Survey of the occupational field of the Legal Assistant concerning such matters as ethics, law office management, legal research, law libraries, office equipment and career opportunities.
 May be offered concurrently with JP 480.

-- 685. Legal Dimensions of Justice and Public Safety (5).
-CORE COURSE.
-Examination of contemporary legal issues related to administration of justice and public safety.
+685. Legal Dimensions of Justice and Public Safety (5).
+Core course.
+Examination of contemporary legal issues related to administra- tion of justice and public safety.
 Focus on the implications of substantive and procedural law relating to components of justice and public safety organizations.
-Offered Summer Quarter. - 690.
-Special Topics in Justice and Public Safety (5).
+Offered Summer Quarter.
+690. Special Topics in Justice and Public Safety (5).
 Pr., Graduate standing.
 Advanced study in justice and public safety topics and areas of current interest.
 Course may be repeated as topics change.
-Graduate students will be assigned additional course work over and above undergraduate assignments.
+Gradu- ate students will be assigned additional course work over and above undergraduate assignments.
 This course may be taught concurrently with JP 490.
 691. Directed Research (1-10).
-Pr., Graduate standing and permission of instructor.
+Pr., Graduate standing and permis- sion of instructor.
 Independent study of justice and public safety problems, issues, and theories.
 Credit may not exceed five hours for any single project.
 695. Justice and Public Safety Internship (1-10).
 Pr., Graduate standing and permission of instructor.
 Supervised experience in an administrative setting which provides the opportunity to integrate theory and practice in justice and public safety agencies.
 Credit may not exceed five hours for any single internship.
 699. Thesis Credit (1-5).
 Pr., Graduate standing and permission of committee chairperson.

-999. Master's Comprehensive Examinations (0).

-MATHEMATICS (MH)

-611. History of Mathematics (5).
+999. Master's Comprehensive Examination (0).
+MATHEMATICS (MH) 611.
+History of Mathematics (5).
 Pr., MH 163 or departmental approval.
-A first course beginning with Babylonian and Egyptian mathematics, including the contributions of the Greeks, and the development of elementary mathematics through calculus.
+A first course beginning with Babylonian and Egyptian mathemat- ics, including the contributions of the Greeks and the development of elementary mathematics through calculus.
 This course may be taught concurrently with MH 411.
-MH 611 usually is offered only in the Summer Quarter of even years.
+MH 611 usually is offered only in the Summer Quarter of odd years.

-623. Complex Variables (5).
+Complex Variables (5).
 Pr., MH 264.
+Complex numbers, limits, differentiation, analytic functions, integration, conformal mappings, and applications.
+This course may be taught concurrently with MH 423.
+MH 623 usually is offered only in the Spring Quarter of even years.

+640. Mathematical Models and Simulation (5).
+Pr., MH 240 and MH 266.